Neotys-Labs/NewRelic/README.md

 Once installed, how to use in a given NeoLoad project:

 1. Create a User Path “NewRelic”
-1. Insert NewRelicMonitoring in the ‘End’ block.
+1. Insert NewRelicMonitoring in the ‘Actions’ block.
-1. Create a Population “NewRelic” that contains 100% of User Path “Dynatrace”
+1. Create a Population “NewRelic” that contains 100% of User Path “NewRelic”
 1. In the Runtime section, select your scenario, select the “NewRelic” population and define a constant load of 1 user.
 ## Parameters